Abertillery Police Stations and Court Houses.

 The Second Police Station.

-Up until this point Abertillery wasn’t well populated and all Police work was organised from The County Constabulary in Blaina.
-As stated (above) there was some sort of Police Station on Market Street in the early 1870s.
-A report on the need for a new Police Station in Abertillery was put to the Police Committee.
-The Committee agreed to this and set out terms on financing and purchasing land to build a Station.
-The Committee arranged to lease ground at Wesleyan Road, Abertillery, later to be re-named Tillery Street.
-It was built on land rented from the Brynmawr Coal & Iron Company at £2, 13s, 6d. per annum and to be built at an estimated cost of £1,200.
+Up until this point Abertillery wasn’t well populated and all Police work was organised from the County Constabulary in Blaina.
+As stated (above) there was some sort of police station on Market Street, Abertillery in the early 1870’s.
+A report on the need for a police station at Abertillery was put to the County Police Committee.
+The committee agreed to this and set out terms on financing and purchasing land to build a new police station.
+The committee arranged to lease ground at Wesleyan Road, Abertillery, later to be re-named Tillery Street.
+It was built on land rented from the Brynmawr Coal & Iron Company at £2.
+13s.
+6d. per annum and to be built at an estimated cost of £1,200.

 On the 15th March 1878 tenders were invited for the building of the new purpose built Police Station at Abertillery.
-Tenders to be sent to Mr Charles B. Fox, Clerk of the Police.
+Tenders to be sent to Mr Charles B. Fox, clerk of the police.